lukexor/haskell_solitaire/README.md

 ## Gameplay

 The board prints using special characters to create card shapes and escape sfor full functionalityequences to color the cards.
-Here's what a new game looks like without color:
+Here's what a new game looks
+like:

 ```text
            W                   F1        F2        F3        F4
 ┌┌─────┐  ┌─────┐             ┌─────┐   ┌─────┐   ┌─────┐   ┌─────┐